NiJoao/LegendasTV-Downloader/README.md

 * Download https://raw.github.com/NiJoao/LegendasTV-Downloader/master/ltv-downloader.py
 * Copy it to your Series folder, or any other place you wish acessible to drag-and-drop your movies collection
 * You can create shortcuts to the script in any folders you wish
-* Optionally edit the file to configure it.
+* Edit the file to configure it.
 Read next session for more info
 * Install python v3 and the packages with the following methods

 ##### Linux Installation